vectordotdev/vector/rfcs/2021-02-04-5802-event-metadata.md

    of an extra allocation and reference counting for the `Arc` box.
 Since common usage patterns do not duplicate events, the costs outweigh the benefits on this one.

-## Outstanding Questions

-- What is the best way of uniquely identifying the source?
-Is a simple name adequate (since no two components may have the same name) or is a new unique identifier or serial number required to prevent confusion when configuration is reloaded?
-- What data is needed to uniquely identify source messages in order to acknowledge them?
-The above provides for a `String`, into which any other data may be encoded, but this is likely less than ideal.

 ## Plan Of Attack